memgraph/documentation/pages/help-center/faq.md

 You can export data to JSON or CYPHERL files.
 Query results can be exported to a CSV file.

-Data can be exported to a JSON file from on-premise instances using a [export_util](/advanced-algorithms/available-algorithms/export_util) module from the MAGE library.
+Data can be exported to a JSON file from on-premise instances using an [export_util](/advanced-algorithms/available-algorithms/export_util) module from the MAGE library.
 The same module can be used to export query results to a CSV file.